 However, how is this accomplished?
 The Eulenschlucht is a perfect place to practice!
 (To establish the habit, start with any tree nearby.)
 In his book, Marcin Fabjanski offers five philosophical exercises that we can all try out easily.
 I will sum up three exercises to give you an idea of his intention.

-- Contemplation about growing old
+- Contemplation of growing old

-Look out for a willow tree, maybe one with two branches and little twigs.
-Look at the contrast of the old and the new parts of it and start asking yourself: Is death really the opposite of life or is it rather like the Roman emperor philosopher Marc Aurel said: “Death is just one of the tasks of life to fulfill.”
-Ask yourself: Am I able to grow older without judging this process just like this tree?
-By doing so, you might want to admire the trees of the Eulenschlucht, which built the shape of a dome.
+Look out for a willow tree, preferably one with two branches and little twigs.
+Now look at the contrast between the old and new parts of it and ask yourself: “Is death really the opposite of life, or is it, as Roman emperor philosopher Marc Aurel puts it, ‘Death is just one of the tasks of life to fulfill.’”
+Ask yourself, “Am I, like this tree, capable of growing older without judging the process?”
+By doing so, you might want to admire the trees of the Eulenschlucht, which have formed the shape of a dome.

-- Contemplation about space
+- Contemplation of space

-- Contemplation about intention
+- Contemplation of intention